Tangent categories of algebras over operads: Introduction

+We would like to thank the anonymous referee, whose many comments and suggestions have greatly improved the paper.
 While working on this paper the first author was supported by the Fondation Sciences Math\'ematiques de Paris.
 The second author was supported by NWO.
-The third author was supported by Spinoza and ERC 669655 grants.
+The third author was supported by Spinoza, ERC 669655 and SFB 1085 grants.